baileyalo/Clone-Uniswapv2/README.md

 You can add Ganache to the interface version by adding both Truffle config files to Project in interface.

-NB:

-1. No deploymeent code

-2. smart contracts are in different repo and they use different versions.
-3. two separate truffle project need to be created.

 FRONT END DONE IN REACT